YES Guidelines

 - administrative activities;

-- hours from 100% student run organizations due to the lack of adult oversight;
+- hours from student created / student run organizations due to the lack of adult oversight;

 - Manning a concession stand for school-related events, fundraising for clubs, or other related activities which do NOT benefit the volunteering student as a member of the team are acceptable.
 Eg. A band member volunteering to man the volleyball concession stand, but not the Band concession stand.